clstoulouse/motu/README.md

 ### <a name="ClientAPI_GetSize">Get size</a>
 Get the size of a download request.
+Result contains the size of the potential result file, with a unit, and the maximum allowed size for this service.

 __URL__: http://localhost:8080/motu-web/Motu?action=getsize